 Select an appropriate ASP report and perform the review process described in reference one.
 The student should be familiar with all sections of the ASP report.
 A recommended event is the event listed in reference two.

-Meet with an ASP analyst in the Performance and Reliability Branch/RES to discuss the ASP .
+Meet with an ASP analyst in the Performance and Reliability Branch/RES to discuss the ASP Program.
 Focus the discussion on how ASP analyses are performed and their purpose.

 Meet with a qualified SRA to discuss any questions that you have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.